MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 Function that allows adding an storage account and its associated access key, to the list of storage accounts that the `azure_storage` can access.

-If the reference to a storage account, passed as first argument to this function, was already added by a previous invocation of this function with the exact same storage account name, this function doesn't add a new entry but instead updates the access key of the existing entry, with the value passed as the second argument.
+If the reference to a storage account, passed as first argument, is already added by a previous invocation of this function with the same name, it doesn't add a new entry but instead updates the access key of the existing entry, with the value passed as the second argument.

 > [!NOTE]
 > This function doesn't validate if the referred account name exists or if it's accessible with the access key provided.
 However, it validates that the name of the storage account is valid, according to the naming validation rules imposed on Azure storage accounts.